European shares hit 13-month low on growth, deflation worries

 By Atul Prakash and Blaise Robinson

-LONDON/PARIS, Oct 16 (Reuters) - European shares extended steep losses on Thursday on mounting concerns over weakness in the global economy and fears of deflation in the euro zone, sending a benchmark index to a 13-month low at one point.
+LONDON/PARIS, Oct 16 (Reuters) - European shares extended their recent steep losses on Thursday, with a benchmark index slipping to a 13-month low, on mounting concerns over weakness in the global economy and fears of deflation in the euro zone.

-Cyclical shares, which are more sensitive to economic conditions, were the worst hit.
-The euro zone’s banking index fell 2.7 percent, insurers dropped 2 percent and the construction index was down 1 percent.

-At 1442 GMT, the pan-European FTSEurofirst 300 index was also down 1 percent at 1,239.49 points, after touching 1,215.62 earlier, the lowest level since September last year.
-It has slumped more than 13 percent in just four weeks.
+At 1052 GMT, the pan-European FTSEurofirst 300 index was down 1.9 percent at 1,228.15 points after touching an intra-day low of 1,215.62, the lowest level since September last year.
+It has slumped more than 13 percent in four weeks.

 “Nobody wants to sell at these levels, so this is not about investors taking the decision to cut positions, it’s all about automatic stop-losses and forced sales due to margin calls,” Christian Jimenez, fund manager and president of Diamant Bleu Gestion, said.